 Our investigation will usually begin by seeking documentary evidence of the factual issues and speaking to those involved.

 We will continually assess what that information is telling us, whether it changes the level of risk and what further investigative steps are required as a result.

 If we are unable to obtain the information or documentation required in respect of the incident(s) giving rise to the concern, or key witnesses are not willing to assist, it is likely the case examiners will conclude that the concerns are not capable of being proved.

 Requesting information from the nurse, midwife or nursing associateBack to top

-We always ask the nurse or midwife to send us a response to the regulatory concerns about their practice at the start of our investigation, and again at the end.
+We always ask the nurse, midwife or nursing associate to send us a response to the regulatory concerns about their practice at the start of our investigation, and again at the end.

 A detailed response from the nurse, midwife or nursing associate received early on in our investigation can help us focus our investigation on the most serious issues, and any facts that are in dispute.
 It can also help us to understand the context in which the concerns came about, and help us to decide whether we need to make any further investigations specifically into any of the context raised.

 If the nurse, midwife or nursing associate raises issues that we need to look into, we can follow up on them early on to make sure we have all the relevant background facts.
 Waiting until the end of our investigation to tell us about relevant information usually means we won’t have the chance to properly look into it before case examiners consider the case.

 If nurses, midwives or nursing associates engage with us early on, it’s more likely that we'll be able to identify what they might be able to do through remediation to put the concerns in the case right (see our guidance on insight and strengthened practice).
 We encourage the nurse, midwife or nursing associate to send us evidence of any insight or reflection they’ve undertaken in relation to the concern, but they aren’t required to do so (see Engaging with your case).